scientific-python/scientific-python.org/content/en/community/getting-started.md

 You can find help to learn these tools in the links below the video:
 - https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+For a more detailed discussion, please see our `First contribution` video.

 ## Getting your foot in the door